Mappy/astarlite/README.md

     apt-get install libspatialite3 spatialite-bin

 ### On Windows
+One can try to install binaries from http://www.gaia-gis.it/gaia-sins/ under MS Windows binaries section.
+A simple alternative is to use a VM (see below)

 ### On Mac OSX
+MacPorts are too old (spatialite version is 2.3.1), compiling libspatialite is not straightforward (since you need proj4 and geos), a better option is to use a VM (see below)

+### Using a Virtual Machine
+Go to http://live.osgeo.org/en/download.html, download a virtual machine and follow the instructions here http://live.osgeo.org/en/quickstart/virtualization_quickstart.html
+This distributions already contains libspatialite3 spatialite-bin

 ## Process data
 Now, we'll set a database that is suitable for routing computation.